 In addition to our clinical participation, the Heart Institute has contributed important leadership to the National Pediatric Cardiology Quality Improvement Collaborative.
 Jeffrey Anderson, MD, MPH, MBA, is Chair of NPC-QIC and has served as Quality Improvement Advisor, Chair of the Research and Publication Committee.
 Sam Hanke, MD, MS, serves as the collaborative lead for Quality improvement and data management and has served as leader of the Readmission Workgroup.
-James Tweddell, MD, has provided significant contribution to the design of the surgical component as NPC-QIC moves into Phase II of improving outcomes.

 Heart Institute Single Ventricle Team